Electrical demonstration: Ebenezer Kinnersley

-Ebenezer Kinnersley was one of the first showmen of electricity in British America, touring his electrical displays from 1749-1774.
+Ebenezer Kinnersley was one of the first showmen of electricity in British America, touring his electrical displays from 1749 to 1774.
 His lectures of electrical phenomena did not only show natural phenomena to the audience, but instead were interactive demonstrations that required their active participation.
-In Kinnersley’s shows, audience members were able to have some embodied experience with electricity.
+In Kinnersley's shows, audience members were able to have some embodied experience with electricity.

-One of two Kinnersley’s two touring electrical demonstrations focused on “the newly discovered electrical fire.”
+One of two Kinnersley's two touring electrical demonstrations focused on “the newly discovered electrical fire.”
 An audience member of this show would have the opportunity to directly interact with electricity in several different types of demonstrations.
 In one part of the show they could witness the attraction between positive and negative forces, using a leyden jar.
 In another, a charged coin would be placed in someone's mouth, then using an electrical discharge, Kinnersley would propel the coin across the room.
 The demonstration of the electrical fire allowed sparks to seemingly fly from participants fingers, lips or eyes.
 Kinnersley believed this method of electric display, relying on the physical senses, would better allow his audience to understand electrical phenomena.

-These demonstrations did not come without a price – admission typically cost about five shillings a person, well above a day’s worth of work for most laborers of the mid-eighteenth century.
-Still, persons of all socioeconomic classes were drawn to such curious displays, Kinnersley’s advertisements touting exhibitions of wonder and spectacular displays.
+These demonstrations did not come without a price – admission typically cost about five shillings a person, well above a day's worth of work for most laborers of the mid-eighteenth century.
+Still, persons of all socioeconomic classes were drawn to such curious displays, Kinnersley's advertisements touting exhibitions of wonder and spectacular displays.
 Kinnersley toured as an itinerant across British America, taking his displays to colleges, courthouses and coffee houses.

-These spectacles of electricity were not intended only to teach, but also to entertain Kinnersley’s audience.
-In this way, Kinnersley’s shows served as a basis for similar scientists to promote their and further understanding of their practices to the masses, such as Archibald Spencer, Henry Moyes and Samuel Domjen, who took such electrical demonstrations throughout Europe.
+These spectacles of electricity were not intended only to teach, but also to entertain Kinnersley's audience.
+In this way, Kinnersley's shows served as a basis for similar scientists to promote their and further understanding of their practices to the masses, such as Archibald Spencer, Henry Moyes and Samuel Domjen, who took such electrical demonstrations throughout Europe.